Vladimir Putin: Sports

 Putin watches football and supports FC Zenit Saint Petersburg.
 He also displays an interest in ice hockey and bandy, and played in a star-studded hockey game on his 63rd birthday.

 Putin has been practicing judo since he was 11, before switching to sambo at the age of fourteen.
 He won competitions in both sports in Leningrad (now Saint Petersburg).
 He was awarded eighth dan of the black belt in 2012, becoming the first Russian to achieve the status.
 He was rewarded an eighth-degree karate black belt in 2014.

 He co-authored a book titled Learn Judo with Vladimir Putin in Russian (2000), and Judo: History, Theory, Practice in English (2004).
 Benjamin Wittes, a black belt in taekwondo and aikido and editor of Lawfare, has disputed Putin's martial arts skills, stating that there is no video evidence of Putin displaying any real noteworthy judo skills.

-In March 2022, Putin was removed from all positions in the International Judo Federation (IJF) due to the Russian war in Ukraine.
+In March 2022, Putin was removed from all positions in the International Judo Federation (IJF) due to the Russo-Ukrainian war.

 Health

 In July 2022, the director of the U.S. Central Intelligence Agency, William Burns, stated they had no evidence to suggest Putin was unstable or in bad health.
 The statement was made because of increasing unconfirmed media speculation about Putin's health.
 Burns had previously been U.S. ambassador to Russia, and had personally observed Putin for over two decades, including a personal meeting in November 2021.
 A Kremlin spokesperson also dismissed rumours of Putin's bad health.

 The Russian political magazine Sobesednik (Собеседник) alleged in 2018 that Putin had a sensory room installed in his private residence in the Novgorod Oblast.
 The White House, as well as Western generals, politicians, and political analysts, have questioned Putin's mental health after two years of isolation during the COVID-19 pandemic.

-In April 2022, tabloid newspaper The Sun reported that based on video footage Putin may have Parkinson's disease.
+In April 2022, London tabloid newspaper The Sun asserted that based on video footage Putin may have Parkinson's disease.
 This speculation, which has not been supported by medical professionals, has spread in part due to Russia's invasion of Ukraine, which many saw as an irrational act.
 The Kremlin rejected the possibility of Parkinson's along with outside medical professionals, who stress that it is impossible to diagnose the condition based on video clips alone.

 Awards and honours

 At least fifteen countries have awarded Vladimir Putin civilian honors since 2001.
-Putin has been awarded honorary doctorates and other awards from organizations across the world, but some of these were revoked in 2022 in response to the Russian invasion of Ukraine.
+Putin has been awarded honorary doctorates and other awards from organizations across the world, but some of these were revoked after the 2022 Russian invasion of Ukraine.